04 September 2023

 The Cafe and hall are also known as Monkton Community Church and is on Main Street, Monkton.
-The Cafe is open from 10.00 am until 3pm Monday to Wednesday and provides a focal point in Monkton where people can meet and enjoy home made soup, freshly made sandwiches and home baking in addition to Fairtrade tea and coffee.
+The Cafe is open from 10.00 am until 3pm Tuesday – Thursday and provides a focal point in Monkton where people can meet and enjoy home made soup, freshly made sandwiches and home baking in addition to Fairtrade tea and coffee.
 It has also proved popular with aircraft enthusiasts due the excellent views over the main runway at Prestwick Airport.

 Monkton Community Church has been extending and expanding services and facilities.
 Church groups and training and specialist groups are more and more using the facilities for day conferences, evening events and Saturday celebrations.
-The halls are fully equipped for audio visuals to meet modern requirements and the Tower room can also cater for small groups of up to 6 people.
+The halls are fully equipped for audio visuals to meet modern requirements.

 If you would like to book for a function or require more information about the facilities available, please ring Robert Gibson (Hall Let Co-ordinator) on 01292 479248.
 If the date you require is available he will then put you in contact with the person who deals with catering.

-The cafe is also the hub for some of our church activities such as Messy Church, the Gathering and Alpha.
+The cafe is also the hub for some of our church activities such as Messy Church and Alpha.

 For further information on the Pioneer Café and the Monkton Community Church please contact the church office (01292 678810).